 1. Find out where to send your request.

 Ask your child’s teacher who to send your request to.
 If the teacher doesn’t know, you can either ask the principal or call the school district’s main office.

 Your request needs to be in writing.
 It’s that letter that jump-starts the testing process.
 After they get your letter, the school has to follow a timeline—it’s part of the law.
 Download a sample letter to give yourself a model to follow.
 You can change the letter to reflect your concerns and observations of your child.

 3. Be specific about why you’re requesting the evaluation.

 Write as much as you need to about why you’re requesting the evaluation.
 It’s OK to say things like, “I’m requesting that my child be evaluated because her trouble with reading makes me think she may have dyslexia.”

-Say explicitly in your letter that you are giving consent for your child to be evaluated.
-Request a “Consent to Evaluate” form to sign.
+Say very clearly in your letter that you’re giving consent for your child to be evaluated.
+Without your consent, the school can’t do any testing.
+To make sure it’s done according to the rules, request a “Consent to Evaluate” form to sign, too.

 Hand-deliver it or send it via certified mail (“return receipt requested”).
-If you hand-deliver the letter, ask for a date-stamped, signed copy for your records.
+If you hand-deliver the letter, ask for a date-stamped, signed copy to have for your own records.